KunalFarmah98/Kunal-Farmah-SBNRI/README.md

 ### Uses RecyclerView to show the items.

 ### Uses MVVM pattern for the architecture (View, Viewmodel, Web and Room Repository).
-Screen Orientation not handeled explicitly, handled internally by lifecycle components
+### Screen Orientation not handeled explicitly, handled internally by lifecycle components.
+### (so, any crashes while rotating would be due to internal incomaptibility, not due to error in code).

-### Added layouts for landscape mode
+### Added layouts for landscape mode.

 ### Added pagination to allow the user to scroll down to load more results.